There are a number of schemes in Solihull to help you get on the move.

 Blue Badge (disabled parking permit)

-If you have mobility problems you may be eligible for a Blue Badge.
+If you have difficulty travelling you could be eligible for a Blue Badge.
 Blue Badges are issued to people with a permanent and substantial physical disability and let you park in disabled spaces that give you more room and are closer to where you need to go.

 The National Concessionary Travel Scheme provides passes that give eligible older and disabled people free off-peak travel on buses, trains and trams.